 - Soft Rock Software

 Vince Hudd's Acorn themed case for the Raspberry Pi, the RiscPiC, will be on sale.
 Vince will also have his selection of RISC OS games, utilities and applications.
+Chris Hall will be on hand to show his new GPS tracking software with a live link to RiscOSM.

 - Steve Fryatt